7244/xdp-demos/full-poc/0000-geoip-rate-table/README.md

 `./build_load_setup.sh`

-then for add to whitelist `./set-country.sh DE 1` to remove from whitelist `./set-country.sh DE 0`
+then for add to blacklist `./set-country.sh DE 1` to remove from blacklist `./set-country.sh DE 0`

 `./unload.sh` for unload the module.